-Reparation for victims: The Tunisian commission for combating terrorism will coordinate with the relevant authorities the necessary medical care and social assistance for the victims of terrorism, who will have free medical care in public hospitals.
+Reparation for victims: Article 62 of the new draft law establishes the Tunisian commission for combating terrorism.
+It will headed by a magistrate to devise a comprehensive strategy to address terrorism.
+The commission will coordinate with the relevant authorities the necessary medical care and social assistance for the victims of terrorism, who will have free medical care in public hospitals.
 In addition, they will receive special legal aid.